How Much Does Terrazzo Flooring Cost in 2025?

 • Complex designs can overwhelm a residential space.

-DIY vs. Hiring a Terrazzo Contractor
+DIY vs. Hiring a Terrazzo Flooring Contractor

 Frequently Asked Questions

 Whether terrazzo is better than porcelain or ceramic tiles for a kitchen or bathroom floor depends on your design preference.
-Terrazzo can last a long time but so can a properly installed ceramic tile floor.
-According to the National Association of Home Builders, the life span of a ceramic tile floor is 75 to 100 years, similar to terrazzo.
+Terrazzo can last a long time, but so can a properly installed ceramic tile floor.
+According to the National Association of Home Builders, the lifespan of a ceramic tile floor is 75 to 100 years, similar to terrazzo.

 Terrazzo is made by mixing an aggregate like glass or stone with a binder like cement or epoxy.
 The mix is made and poured into the prepared space you designate.
 Alternatively, you can purchase prefabricated terrazzo tiles, which consist of similar materials.
 They’re poured into a mold and cured before installation.